Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Conclusion

 \section{Conclusion}

-In this paper we consider the asymptotic theory for moderate deviation from the unit boundary in quantile autoregressive time series models.
-The moderate deviation principles provide a framework for unifying the asymptotic theory by investigating the limiting distribution discontinuities at certain regions of the parameter space.
+In this paper we consider the asymptotic theory for moderate deviation from the unit boundary in quantile autoregressive and quantile predictive regression models.
+Using the moderate deviation principles we unify the asymptotic theory with a modified endogenous instrumentation procedure, without inducing limiting distribution discontinuities at certain regions of the parameter space.
 Specifically, in this study we verify the limit results obtained by \cite{Phillips2007limit} in the case of the linear autoregressive time series model.
 In particular, for both the case of near-stationary and near-explosive roots we establish the asymptotic theory of the quantile-dependent estimator which converges into a nuisance-parameter free limiting distribution.

-Furthermore, although we do not consider how the presence of serial correlation can affect the limiting distributions under consideration, various studies in the literature consider simple implementations of autocorrelation robust tests such as in \cite{jansson2004error} (see, also \cite{vogelsang1998trend}).
-In particular, a good example is the OLS estimator in a linear regression model with exogenous regressors and an autocorrelated error term.
-Similar implementations can be considered within the modelling environment of quantile regression models especially of those with possibly nonstationary autoregressive processes with serial correlated innovation terms.
-In particular, \cite{kiefer2000simple}, (KVB), demonstrate that the properties of Wald-type statistics can be ameliorated if an inconsistent covariance matrix estimator is used and the critical values are adjusted to accommodate the randomness of the matrix employed in the standardization.
-Using higher-order asymptotic theory, \cite{jansson2004error} provides an analytical explanation of the encouraging performance of the KVB procedure.
 An extension of our framework in the regions which unifies all cases such as being in the unstable region with nearly stable or unstable processes such as the explosive and pure explosive processes, is an aspect of ongoing research that the author is actively undertaking.
 Further research aspects worth mentioning include the investigation of the asymptotic behaviour of quantile autoregressive models when a structural break occurs at an unknown break-point location.
-A relevant study using moderate deviations principles when testing for structural breaks include the framework proposed by \cite{xu2018limit}.
-Other aspects include comparisons of the performance of $t-$tests with likelihood-based tests as in \cite{nielsen2001asymptotic}.
+A relevant study using moderate deviations principles when testing for structural breaks include the framework proposed by \cite{xu2018limit} as is presented by \cite{katsouris2023structural}.